 Deacon Bill was introduced to the Episcopal Church in 1968 by his wife, Linda.
 After serving as a lay person, he was ordained as a deacon in 1985.
 He is involved in many community and outreach ministries including the Auburn Interfaith Food Closet, and offers the Eucharist to those who aren’t able to attend church.
 Linda and Bill have two daughters, Brenda and Tarajoy, and two grandsons.

 As parish administrator, Sheri is the face and brains of our office operations!
 She has served St. Luke’s for more than 10 years and is instrumental in making sure the office is running, the grounds are maintained, and visitors and parishioners get the information they need to participate in life at St. Luke’s.

 Elaine makes worship at St. Luke’s beautiful through music.
-She manages our music ministries, works with the priest in charge to choose service music, and is choir director.
+She manages our music ministries, works with the priest in charge to choose service music, is choir director, and organist.

 Elaine is a gifted musician who began studying the organ at age 12 and began playing regularly in churches throughout northern California as an organist and accompanist at the age of 14.
 She is a graduate of the University of LaVerne, where she studied pipe organ performance and earned a bachelor of arts in music and a life credential in primary education.

 Bruce is responsible for overseeing work on St. Luke's buildings and grounds to keep our campus beautiful and functional.
 He manages basic repairs and maintenance as well as consulting on bigger projects.
 Bruce and his wife Janette have been members of St. Luke's since 1982.
 They have two daughters, Charlotte and Natalie, and eight grandchildren.